guangchen811/DescKGC/_sources/installdoc.rst.txt

   optional arguments:
     -h, --help            show this help message and exit

-If you see this output, it means that you have successfully installed DescKGC.
+If you can see this output, it means that you have successfully installed DescKGC.
 You can now use it to construct your own knowledge graph.